mnhrdt/ipol_bsde/README.txt

 Example 2.
-We reconstruct lena.png noisy image with a sigma=10 and the enhancing effect c=0.4.
-We save the noisy and reconstructed image as in.png and out.png, respectively.
-In this case, we omit the display of the PSNR value.
+We reconstruct the already noisy image lena.png using sigma=10 and enhancing effect c=0.4.
+The input image is copied unchanged to file in.png, and the reconstructed image is saved to file out.png.
+Since there is no ground truth to compare against, the PSNR value is not computed.

 ./BSDE lena.png 10 in.png out.png 0 0.4